IgorBrat/Web_labs1-2/README.md

 ## Web lab 2

-Description: Improve a landing page following the given design (same as previous) by adding full responsiveness and some animation.
+Improve a landing page following the given design (same as previous) by adding full responsiveness and some animation.

-Requirements:
+### Requirements:

 - The website should be partly responsive:
 Required: for 320px (iPhone 5s)  2560px (4K screens).